Bidding process for property in Switzerland: how it works

 The bidding process differs from the conventional way of selling property.
 The procedure is usually as follows:

-• The contract is signed and administrative matters handled
+The contract is signed and administrative matters are handled

-Determine the market value of your property, for instance by using the Comparis property valuation service.
+Determine the market value of your property, for instance by using the Comparis property valuation tool.
 Put together compelling sales documentation for the property and list the property for sale.

 Include a reference to the bidding process in the listing.
 You don’t have to indicate a minimum price.
 However, keep in mind: for those interested in buying, a guideline price can be very helpful.